 Neshaminy State Park

 Neshaminy State Park is along the Delaware River in lower Bucks County.
-The park takes its name from Neshaminy Creek, which joins the Delaware at this point.
-The park measures 339 acres.
-The picnic areas and swimming pools are the most popular park attractions.
+The park takes its name from Neshaminy Creek, which joins the Delaware River at this point.
+The park’s 339 acres include picnic areas, a swimming pool, and a separate children’s spray park.
 Boating access to the Delaware River is provided at the marina.

 Swimming: The main pool and children’s spray pool are open from the Memorial Day weekend to Labor Day.
 Regular hours for weekends and holidays are 10 a.m. to 6 p.m. and 10 a.m. to 5 p.m. weekdays, unless otherwise posted.
 Lifeguards are on duty when the pools are open.
 215-245-8499 (seasonal)